- WHERE TO STAY

-Like so many towns and cities with a lot of visitors, a hop on, hop off open top sightseeing bus operates in Stratford.
+Like so many tourist towns and cities, a hop on, hop off open top sightseeing bus operates in Stratford.

-At Stratford its particularly useful as a couple of Shakespeare attractions, Anne Hathaway's Cottage and Mary Arden's House are well outside walking distance from the town centre.
+At Stratford it is particularly useful as a couple of Shakespeare attractions, Anne Hathaway's Cottage and Mary Arden's House are well outside walking distance from the town centre.

 The bus has ticketing options which includes admissions to the Shakespeare properties.
 The main starting point of the buses is by the bridge next to the main Tourist Information Centre.
 For independent visitors there is also a stop very close to the train station.

 There are 12 stops including all 5 Shakespeare properties, Holy Trinity Church and the RSC theatres.

 You can also purchase a ticket that combines the Ho Ho service with a river cruise on the River Avon.

 Frequencies are broadly every 30 minutes with increased frequencies, every 15/20 minutes at the peak times in summer and weekends.
 During the summer months live guides are available, at other times audio guides are provided (English, French, Spanish, Italian, Portuguese, Japanese, German and Kid's Commentary).